 Naomi Bulliard, Knowledge Exchange Lead – Centre for Sustainable Fashion

-The tool guides users through the stages of the design process and embeds scenario-building methods in the early stages.
-The aim of the tool is to produce innovative product service system concepts that take stock of current and future contexts for design.
+The framework and guidebook takes users through the stages of the design process and embeds scenario-building in the early stages.
+The aim of the method is to produce innovative product service system concepts that take stock of current and future contexts for design.